|

 to contract marriage, issued by their respective diplomatic or consular

+officials.
 Stateless persons or refugees from

 other countries shall, in lieu of the certificate of legal capacity